Adverse Effects and Dangers of Statin Drugs

 Side effects of statin drugs are generally tolerable, though anyone taking statins should be monitored by their health care professional.
-The stronger the dosage, the higher the risk of side-effects, which is why patients are prescribed the lowest doses of statin drugs necessary (cost may also be a factor, as the more effective the statin, the higher the cost).
+The stronger the dosage, the higher the risk of side-effects, which is why patients are prescribed the lowest doses of statin drugs necessary. .
 The most common side effects are upset stomach, fatigue, joint aches, constipation, diarrhea, gas and abdominal pains.
 Patients on a statin drug regimen may also suffer from muscle pain (myopathy) or liver toxicity (hepatotoxicity), or from emotionally-related side-effects, such as mood-swings, difficulty sleeping or depression.
-(Interestingly, there is also evidence that people who use statins are less likely to develop depression.)

 Additionally, there is a very rare but serious muscle condition called rhabdomyolysis that can result from taking statins.
-Rhabdomyolysis refers to the breakdown of muscle fibers, and can results in loose muscle fibers becoming absorbed into the body's circulatory system.
-Certain types of muscle fibers may be toxic to the kidneys and could result in kidney damange.
-Cerivastatin was taken off the market because of a link to cases of rhabdomyolysis.
-Most commonly this disorder was found in older patients who were taking other drugs, such as gemfibrozil (another type of lipid-lowering agent).
+Rhabdomyolysis refers to the breakdown of muscle fibers, and can result in loose muscle fibers becoming absorbed into the body's circulatory system.
+Certain types of muscle fibers may be toxic to the kidneys and could result in kidney damage.

 Some medicines, including certain antibiotics and possibly birth control pills, may decrease the effectiveness of statins or increase the possibility of side-effects.
 Talk with your doctor about your current medications before adding statin drugs.
 Additionally, statin drugs are not intended to be taken by pregnant or breast-feeding women, so if you are on a statin regimen and become pregnant you should consult your doctor immediately.